-- Develop and submit a school test security plan to OSSE no later than 15 business days before the first planned day of PARCC & DC Science administration in your school. - Authorize specific personnel to serve as Test Administrators and train them to properly administer tests.
-Designate other school personnel as necessary to maintain a secure test administration and train them in test security requirements. - Keep secure testing materials in locked central storage when tests are not being administered. - Monitor the receipt and distribution of all test materials. - To ensure the integrity of the test administration, School Test Coordinators may wish to periodically check student login records in PearsonAccess^{next} to ensure that students in their school have only been logged in to TestNav on days they were expected to be testing.
+- Develop and submit a school test security plan to OSSE no later than 15 business days before the first planned day of DC CAPE administration in your school. - Authorize specific personnel to serve as Test Administrators and train them to properly administer tests.
+Designate other school personnel as necessary to maintain a secure test administration and train them in test security requirements. - Keep secure testing materials in locked central storage when tests are not being administered. - Monitor the receipt and distribution of all test materials. - To ensure the integrity of the test administration, School Test Coordinators may wish to periodically check student login records in Assessment Delivery and Management (ADAM) to ensure that students in their school have only tested on days they were expected to be testing.
 LEA and School Test Coordinators should refer to the DC Testing Integrity Act and associated guidance and regulations for required test security procedures, as well as directions on DC test integrity forms.